Qantas Frequent Flyer status is the gateway to a more enjoyable travel experience with Qantas and its partner airlines.

 If your planned travel is going to leave you just a little bit short of the next status level, you can book what’s known as a “status run”.
 This is where you travel somewhere purely to earn status credits.

-If you’re going to do this, make sure the benefits of the higher status tier outweigh the cost on the flights!
+If you’re going to do this, make sure the benefits of the higher status tier outweigh the cost of the flights!

-Popular Qantas status runs include Qantas Business Class sale fares from Australia to places like New Caledonia or New Zealand.
+Popular Qantas status runs include Qantas Business Class sale fares from Australia to places like New Zealand or Bali.
 There are also some good status run options using Oneworld partner airlines.

 See our list of the best Qantas status runs for more ideas!